xan1242/hp2wsfix/README.md

 - Check out HP2WSFix.ini for more adjustments
 - If any issues arise, install the VC++ 2015 - 2019 Redistibutable package: https://aka.ms/vs/16/release/vc_redist.x86.exe

+# Requirements (for the release binaries)
+- SSE2 capable CPU (Pentium 4 and newer)
+- Windows 7 or newer (Wine not tested)
+- Visual C++ Redistibutable 2015

 # Downloads
 You should be able to download the files necessary in the Releases tab.